krolow/queue-run/docs/Intro.md

 }
 ```

-:::info JavaScript, TypeScript, ESM
+:::info ESM, JavaScript, and TypeScript

-You can use JavaScript, TypeScript, and combination of both.
-You can use ESM and CommonJS modules.

 All the examples are in TypeScript.
-Weird quirk of ESM is that imports must end with `.js`, even when importing a TypeScript file.
+Regardless, when using ESM imports, file imports must include the proper extension (`.js`, `.jsc`, or `.jsm`).

+If your project is ESM (`package.json` contains `type: "module"`), then imports would use the filename extension `.js`.

+If your project is CommonJS, then imports would use the filename extension `.jsm`, as your project is compiled to support ESM.
 :::

 You can also fetch (GET), update (PUT), and delete (DELETE) an individual resource: